steveseo/l2bq/README.md

 # Building/Contributing
 The Eclipse project will automatically use your installed App Engine SDK.
-To build the jar, add your App Engine SDK directory to edit-to-build.properties, and rename it to build.properties.
-Run ant to build.

 # Exporting Datastore Entities to BigQuery
 We've been working on this functionality or a little bit of time but recently Google launched the ability for you to import datastore backups into BigQuery.
 The feature however is a manual process. l2bq has built the ability for you to automatically kickoff backups of desired entity kinds and automatically start BigQuery ingestion jobs when the backup is complete.